 WKU Opportunity Fund

-The WKU Opportunity Fund will remove barriers for access to education through needs-based financial assistance through three areas of priority: Recruitment, Retention, and Beyond the Classroom.
+The WKU Opportunity Fund has three areas of priority: Recruitment, Retention, and Beyond the Classroom.

 We invite you to explore the links below to learn more about the WKU Opportunity Fund and how you can make a difference in the life of a WKU student.